agladyshev/FSND-brewlocker/readme.md

 - Flask-Upload to manage uploaded images
 - Gulp.js to run background tasks such as resizing and compression for uploaded images
 - Foundation to create grid system and interface elements

+BrewLocker is deployed on Heroku and can upload images to Cloudinary or AWS S3.

 To deploy locally: